crowdagger/crowbook/README.md

 ---
 ```

-These blocks must contain *valid* YAML syntax.
-If they are not at the
-beginning of the Markdown file, they must also be preceded by an empty
-line.

-It is possible to use inline YAML blocks to modify options for the
-book (`author` and `title` in the previous example).
-This is mostly
-useful when Crowbook is runned with the `--single` argument (receiving
+This is mostly useful when Crowbook is runned with the `--single`
-a single Markdown file instead of a book configuration file).
+argument (receiving a single Markdown file instead of a book configuration file).

 ### Bugs ###